gered/PortableGL/README.md

 * Mobile backends: Xamarin.Android, Xamarin.iOS
 * Add additional method overloads to PortableGL to make it easier to pass arrays of data, out parameters, etc instead of needing to use pointers all the time
+* See about removing the intermediate OpenTK layer in SDL2-CS to remove one layer of indirection.
+Would we be able to do this on mobile platforms too ... ?